awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-view-controls.md

 ## Additional tabs for administrator accounts<a name="standard-details-admin-additional-tabs"></a>

 For an administrator account, the lists on the first six tabs contain aggregated information across both the administrator account and their member accounts\.
 For example, a control is listed on the **All enabled** tab if at least one of the accounts has the control enabled\.
+A control is listed on the **Disabled** tab only if none of the accounts has the control enabled\.

 All of the information on these tabs is updated every 24 hours\.